WOnder93/is-muni-captcha-breaker/README.md

 On 12 April 2014 the staff of the [Information System of Masaryk University](https://is.muni.cz/) (IS) introduced a new anti-[scraping](https://en.wikipedia.org/wiki/Web_scraping) policy to prevent user-created programs from excessively overloading the IS with automatic requests (students would often use automatic page reloaders to increase their chances of getting a prefered seminar group or exam date during time competitions and leave them running for too long).
 This new policy involves per-user counters for separate parts of the IS that increase with each web request/operation performed by the user and decrease each minute by a specific amount.
 If a counter exceeds the limit of one or more counters, all further user's request are redirected to a page where they can reset all counters by decoding a simple CAPTCHA.

-This project demonstrates the weakness of this type of CAPTCHA by providing a simple utility written in Python (using the `numpy` and `scikit-image` libraries) that is able to automatically recognize the symbols on the CAPTCHA.
+This project demonstrates the weakness of this type of CAPTCHA by providing a simple utility written in Python 2.7 (using the [numpy](http://docs.scipy.org/doc/numpy/) and [scikit-image](http://scikit-image.org) libraries) that is able to automatically recognize the symbols in the CAPTCHA.

 **DISCLAIMER:** While I do use certain automated tools myself, I do not intend to and do not need to circumvent the imposed limits by means of automated CAPTCHA decoding.
 I respect the new anti-scraping policy and I think it leaves sufficient capacity for responsibly written tools designed for legitimate purposes, such as gaining advantage in seminar group enrollment.
 I wrote this software merely for fun and to show how easy it is to crack this kind of CAPTCHA.